malc0mn/ptp-ip/README.md

 #### `describe`
 Describe will request a device property description for the given device property.
-The property can be a hexadecimal code or a property name, one of:
+The property can be a hexadecimal code (`0x5005`), or a unified property name.
+Names supported are:
 1. `delay`
 2. `effect`
 3. `exposure`